 Communication: There is no internet access.

-A really varied adventure in Nepal - sightseeing, trekking, whitewater rafting and wildlife viewing.
+A really varied family adventure in Nepal - sightseeing, trekking, whitewater rafting and wildlife viewing.

 Culture, fabulous mountain scenery, plus thrilling rafting and wildlife viewing make this a superb Nepal holiday.